ONTAP 9

 to Japanese version

-Best practices for configuring the off-box antivirus functionality in clustered ONTAP
+Best practices for configuring the off-box antivirus functionality in ONTAP

-Consider the following recommendations for configuring the off-box functionality in clustered ONTAP.
+Consider the following recommendations for configuring the off-box functionality in ONTAP.

 • Restrict privileged users to virus-scanning operations.
 Normal users should be discouraged from using privileged user credentials.
 This restriction can be achieved by turning off login rights for privileged users on Active Directory.